- Knowledge Base

 - In the left sidebar menu, navigate to Properties.

-- Repeat this for any other properties you want to pre-populate values for in your form.
+- Repeat this for any other properties you want to auto-populate values for in your form.

-You can create static query strings to auto-populate form fields with pre-defined values.
-In your browser, navigate to the page your form is on and copy the URL.
+- In your browser, navigate to the page your form is on.
+Then, copy the URL.

 - Add a question mark (?) to the end of the page URL.